Skip to main content

 Emitters

-We currently support four different emitters: sync, socket, curl and an out-of-band file emitter.
-The most basic emitter only requires you to select the type of emitter to be used and specify the collector's hostname as parameters.
+We currently support four different emitters: sync, socket, curl, and an out-of-band file emitter.
+The most basic emitter only requires you to select the type of emitter to be used and specify the Collector's hostname as parameters.

-All emitters support both GET and POST as methods for sending events to Snowplow collectors.
+All emitters support both GET and POST as methods for sending events to Snowplow Collectors.

 It is recommended that after you have finished logging all of your events to call the following method: